-4.73 Open moorlands and hills are one of the Cairngorms National Park's most visible and important landscape components.
-The areas are used for field sports and farming as well as recreation, and their management is key to delivering many public interest priorities, including natural flood management, species conservation, landscape enhancement and recreation opportunities.

-Open Moorlands are defined here as the land outside enclosed farmland, semi-improved grassland and forests, and includes heather moorland and montane habitats found on high ground across the National Park.
+- 4.73 Open moorlands and hills are one of the Cairngorms National Park's most visible and important landscape components.
+The areas are used for field sports and farming as well as recreation, and their management is key to delivering many public interest priorities, including natural flood management, species conservation, landscape enhancement and recreation opportunities. - Open Moorlands are defined here as the land outside enclosed farmland, semi-improved grassland and forests, and includes heather moorland and montane habitats found on high ground across the National Park.

-- 4.74 There are many established vehicle tracks within these areas that are used for multiple estate management objectives as well as by the public.
-They are often the most obvious man-made features within those landscapes and can have a significant on landscape character, special landscape qualities and wildness.
-Tracks that are poorly sited, designed and constructed can result in temporary or long term damage to landscapes and the habitats they cross.
-Well designed and constructed tracks minimise landscape impacts and damage to habitats whilst providing necessary access for land management. - 4.75 New tracks for agricultural and forestry purposes have permitted development rights that can be exercised through a process of Prior Notification and Prior Approval unless in National Scenic Areas (NSAs).
+- 4.77 This landscape policy will contribute to the Partnership Plan's long-term Conservation outcome and is consistent with its Conservation policy framework.
+It will specifically support Partnership Plan Policy 1.3 which aims to conserve and enhance the National Park's special landscape qualities, including conserving and enhancing wildness qualities and applying a presumption against new constructed tracks in open moorland. - 4.74 There are many established vehicle tracks within these areas that are used for multiple estate management objectives as well as by the public.
+They are often the most obvious man-made features within those landscapes and can have a significant impact on landscape character, special landscape qualities and wildness.
+Tracks that are poorly sited, designed and constructed can result in temporary or long-term damage to landscapes and the habitats they cross.
+Where they are shown to be essential for land management purposes, well designed and constructed tracks should still minimise landscape impacts and damage to habitats. - 4.75 New tracks for agricultural and forestry purposes have permitted development rights that can be exercised through a process of Prior Notification and Prior Approval unless in National Scenic Areas (NSAs).
 New tracks for any other purpose require a planning application to be made and permission granted to be authorised development. - 4.76 The Plan starts from the position that there should be a presumption against new tracks constructed in open moorland areas.
-However, it is inevitable that as management of open moorland and hill ground changes for different objectives, there will be instances where the existing and extensive network of tracks does not provide the vehicle access desired for management.
-The Plan also provides for the construction of well designed new tracks where they are part of a programme of works that enhances the special landscape qualities of the National Park.
+However, it is likely that as management of open moorland and hill ground changes for different objectives, there will be instances where the existing and extensive network of tracks does not provide the vehicle access required for management.
+The Plan also provides for the construction of well-designed new tracks where they are part of a programme of works that enhances the special landscape qualities of the National Park.